What is the refund policy?

 Is the whole festival English spoken?

 The festival uses English as primary language to include as many people as possible.
-To acknowledge that we are in The Netherlands, and to accommodate those who prefer Dutch, in every workshop round there will be one workshop held in Dutch.
+To acknowledge that we are in The Netherlands, and to accommodate those who prefer Dutch, in most workshop rounds there will be one workshop held in Dutch.
+The schedule tells you which workshop has what language.

 In principe gebruikt het Intimacy Festival Engels als voertaal.
 Om ook mensen die de voorkeur geven aan Nederlandstalige workshops te voorzien, zal er elke workshopronde één Nederlandstalige workshop zijn.